Davidcode2/blog/posts/250418-0943-learning_about_writing.md

-To fantasize a little, wouldn't it be nice that at some point after extensive practice I would have the conceptualization phase so ingrained that it would happen subconsciously at the time of the first hammering.
+To fantasize a little, wouldn't it be nice that at some point after extensive practice I would have the conceptualization phase so ingrained that it would happen subconsciously at the time of the first hammering?
 So I would end up with a polished post after half an hour of hammering out and enjoying myself.